15. In Love With Spring: My Novel Online

 “Don’t I?
 I’ve heard what the other kids say about you.
 I know you think you can drive a guy wild with one blink of your eye.
 Well I’m not like that.
 I don’t go out with a girl just because she’s pretty or popular or will go to second base with anyone.
 I go out with a girl if she’s smart and sensitive and unselfish.
 And has better things to think about than clothes and hair.”

 “What is it?”
-Allie put her purse on the table and waited, heart pounding.
+Allie put her purse on the table.
 “Why aren’t you at work?”

 “I left early.
-I had to come home and figure out what to wear on my date with Tim.”
+I have to figure out what to wear on my date with Tim.”

 “That’s two days from now!”